spark-mv/cdn/README.md

 * Is there video buffering for Indian users during peak times?
 * What percentage of your users click play, but never see a video and move on to another site?

+No matter what kind of video, origin or CDN(s) you use - HolaCDN can provide answers.

+Implementation is simple: simply add a JavaScript to your site.
+[Start now] (https://github.com/hola/cdn/blob/master/stats_install.md), and access realtime statistics on the portal.

-Login to the [demo account] (http://bit.ly/HolaCDNPortalDemo) to see a live example (user: portal_demo@hola.org, password: holacdn)
+To see a live account, login to the [demo account] (http://bit.ly/HolaCDNPortalDemo)  (user: portal_demo@hola.org, password: holacdn)

-To implement, follow the step-by-step instructions in [the guide] (https://github.com/hola/cdn/blob/master/stats_install.md), and access realtime statistics on the portal.

 ##[Hola video CDN (1TB FREE per month)] (https://github.com/hola/cdn/blob/master/install.md)